act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Inapplicable Example 2

-The text content automatically updates but only as a result of the user activating an element on the page.
+The text content automatically updates but only as a result of the user [activating][activate] an element on the page.

 ```html
 <body>